Top 7 Tips for a More Productive Photoshop Workflow

 Set Your Photoshop Preferences

-Photoshop preferences, such as general display options, performance options, cursor options, file-saving options, etc. is yet another tool to make your Photoshop workflow more productive.
+Photoshop workflow preferences, such as general display options, performance options, cursor options, file-saving options, etc. is yet another tool to make your Photoshop workflow more productive.

 One of the first preferences is export clipboard.
 It can drastically influence the performance of the computer you use.
 Copies of images and layers are being saved to Adobe Photoshop clipboard that takes space in your computer memory but has its own section.